bahamat/cf-primer/slides.md

 When CFEngine executes `commands` promises Apache will be started.

-# Ensuring processes are not running; using processes and commands
+# Ensuring Processes are Not Running: Using Processes and Commands

     bundle agent stop_cups {